nivan16/Journey-Of-Gumbi/readme.md

       the action of user interaction key (probably will be 'e'!).
 Also will be adding the graphics to canvas!

   * Thursday Morning: Deploy to GitHub pages, and definitely rewrite this README as a production one!

+## Credits
+icons8.com for the Favicon
+game-endeavor.itch.io/mystic-woods for the character, and the slimes https://pipoya.itch.io/pipoya-rpg-tileset-32x32 for the tileset and premade background